goldblocx/api/docs/products/energy.md

 ]
 ```

-Here are the details of not obvious fields:
+Here are the details of the fields:

 * **total** - the total number of records returned by this query.
 This is a common field for most of the responses which
 return arrays.